-The good news is that you won’t have to choose between the awkwardness of going to bed angry together or one of you sleeping on the couch.
-The bad news is that it’s difficult to guess how they’re feeling and figure out when to try to fix things, since they’re so many miles away.
+The good news is that you won’t have to choose between going to bed angry or one of you sleeping on the couch.
+The bad news is that when you fight long distance, it’s especially difficult to guess how they’re feeling and figure out when to try and fix things.

 So, what can you do to patch things up, and when is the best time to give it a go?

-Here are 10 practical ways to get back on track after a fight with your long distance partner.
+Here are 10 practical ways to get your relationship back on its feet after a fight with your long distance partner.

 1. Give each other space to reflect